 In his commentary, Punch sometimes calls on knowledge from his first career as an emergency room physician to explain injuries.
 He spent 14 years as the director of emergency room services at a Florida hospital and served two terms as chief of staff there.
 He remains active in the medical profession today.

 The North Carolina native worked as a mechanic and driver in high school and college, when he was also a walk-on, backup quarterback for North Carolina State.
 Punch received his medical degree from Wake Forest University in 1979.

 Following several years as a mechanic and driver on the short tracks of the Carolinas, Punch began substituting for the track announcer (Ned Jarrett) in 1975 in Hickory, N.C.
 He then covered NASCAR races for the Motor Racing Network on radio beginning with the Daytona 500 in 1980.
 He branched out into television in 1982.

 Twice in 1988, his two careers dramatically combined.
 In Bristol, Tenn., in August, Punch revived driver Rusty Wallace, who crashed in practice and was not breathing.
-After his racing career, Wallace became an analyst for ESPN’s NASCAR coverage and works closely with Punch today.
+After his racing career, Wallace became an analyst for ESPN’s NASCAR coverage he and Punch worked closely together for eight years.
 In November of 1988 in Atlanta, Punch joined the rescue effort to save Don Marmor who crashed in an ARCA race but survived.